Reduce Pain and Inflammation Through Nutrition

 Along with fish oil pills for omega-3 inflammation protection, add more actual fish to your diet.
 The types highest in Omega-3 fats are, not surprisingly, fatty fish.
 Salmon, herring, sardines, trout, mackerel and tuna all may provide some pain relief when inflammation is the culprit.

 Long-term pain relief can rarely be achieved with diet alone.
 As important as nutrition is, it’s also crucial to consult your doctor about other ways to gain flexibility and reduce pain.
 Total Care Physical Therapy PC in Hillsborough, NJ can help to work with your dietary changes.
 Together, these changes address the inflammation that’s causing stiffness and discomfort.
-Call our office today to learn more about how physical therapy and nutritional coaching can make a difference.
+Contact our office today to learn more about how physical therapy and nutritional coaching can make a difference.